Laundry Jet – Frequently Asked Questions

 Q- Does the Laundry Jet make a lot of noise?

-A- The Laundry Jet wall mounted unit will make some wind noise when in use but you can vent outside or back up to the attic to reduce noise if needs be.
-The standard jet pack has an air diffuser to reduce wind and noise in the house.
-The Laundry Jet ports do not make any significant noise in the home.
+A- The Laundry Jet wall mounted unit will make some wind noise when in use, (approx. 77 dcbls) similar to a vacuum cleaner, but you can vent the diffuser on the side of the unit outside or back up to the attic to reduce noise if needs be.
+The standard jet pack has an air diffuser to reduce wind and noise.
+The Laundry Jet ports do not make any significant noise in the bedrooms.

 Q- Can I choose the color of my Laundry Jet?

-A- Yes, there are currently two colors: white and black.
+A- Yes.
 Our laundry ports come in two colors: white and black

 Q- Can I install the Laundry Jet myself?